pszujewski/edx-software-engineering/README.md

 #### Scrum Process

-There is a running list of features to develop in what's known as the product backlog.
-For an individual 'sprint', the scrum master and development team create a sprint backlog during a planning process, and set a specific timeline by which that sprint will be completed.
+There is a running list of features to develop in what's known as the **product backlog.** For an individual 'sprint', the scrum master and development team create a sprint backlog during a planning process, and set a specific timeline by which that sprint will be completed.
 By the end of the sprint, you have a shippable product.
 The project owner then can evaluate output.
 The standup meeting is an important part of the process and ensures that everyone on the team is on track.

 ### Module 2: Specifications

-Definition: Document that details what properties should the system we are going to build have?
+Definition: Document that details what properties the system we are going to build should have?
 What behaviors do all stakeholders want the system to have?
 The engineering team must interpret this document to implement a design based on the spcifications developed in tandem with the product owner.

 A key part of developing a product specification is identifying the product requirements, which include concrete functional requirements and non-functional properties/requirements of the system.
 So for example, "user can log out" is a functional requirement, whereas "system should be intuitive and simple" is a non-functional property.
 Requirements themselves have properties and expectations attached to them: they should be complete, concise, precise and consistent.
-We wamt them to be consistent in that we don't want requirements to contradict each other.
+We want them to be consistent in that we don't want requirements to contradict each other.

 The cycle for specifying requirements includes: Elicitation, Analysis, Reification, Validation, and then back to Elicitation.
 Reification refers to making abstract concepts real or concrete.
-So once a tentative model is elucidated from the requirements process, it can be mocked up for further verification: we can then examine the model to see if it's viable.
+So once a tentative model is elucidated from the requirements process, it can be mocked up for further verification.
+We can then examine the model to see if it's viable.

-Other than functional and non-functional requirements, there are also design contstraints: for example budgetary contraints or regulatory constraints.
-There are environmental constraints: software doesn't run in isolation, for example cloud service provider, etc. Finally we have preferences, which are an ordered list of the product owners/customers' preferred features.
+Other than functional and non-functional requirements, there are also design contstraints.
+For example budgetary contraints or regulatory constraints.
+There are environmental constraints since software doesn't run in isolation, for example cloud service provider, etc. Finally we have preferences, which are an ordered list of the product owners/customers' preferred features.

 #### User Stories

-help capture cohesion between customer, product and dev team.
-User stories have 5 main parts:
+**User stories help capture cohesion between customer, product and dev team, and they have 5 main parts.**

-- role-goal-benefit: who is going to benefit from this feature and what is it going to achieve? describe a specific role, an achievable goal, and the value that this goal might hold
+1. Role-goal-benefit: who is going to benefit from this feature and what is it going to achieve? describe a specific role, an achievable goal, and the value that this goal might hold

-- Limitations
+2. Limitations: What is needed and what are the constraints?

-- Definition of done: is the feature done, complete, and correct
+3. Definition of done: is the feature done, complete, and correct?

-- engineering tasks: keep track of how this feature interacts with other systems.
-We want our definition of done to be easily verifiable so the client knows what the expect, and the person fulfilling the user story can be validated that they've completed the task.
+4. Engineering tasks: keep track of how this feature interacts with other systems.
+We want our definition of done to be easily verifiable so the client knows what to expect, and the person fulfilling the user story can be validated that they've completed the task.
 Therefore, we want this to be as clear as possible, without ambiguities.

-- effort estimate: overall cost of a feature
+5. Effort estimate: overall cost of a feature

+**Example**

+1. As a prof, I want to create repositories so that my students can do their work
+2. Need: Repo names, student Ids
+3. Definition of done: I want to be able to run this using a single command, automated test cases
+4. Engineering note: use Github manager
+5. Cost estimate: 1.5 units/ days

 #### Invest - for creating user stories